MajorDionysus/IME_Expriment_I_Lab2/README.md

 Ensure you have Python and MATLAB installed on your system.
 Install the required Python packages using pip.

 2. **Data Acquisition**
-Use the MATLAB script `ECG_exported.m ` to connect to the NI acquisition card and start data collection.
+Use the MATLAB script `ECG_exported.m ` to connect to the NI acquisition card and AD8232 to start data collection.
+Save the `.mat` file.

 3. **Run the Web Interface**
 Navigate to the `ECG_APP` directory and start the Django server.
 Upload the `.mat` file saved before.